Why is an Open Concept Office Furniture Effective?

 A survey conducted by the Harvard Business Review discovered that offices were more productive when they reflected what the companies do and how they work.
 Workers in these offices reported greater happiness and that they worked well together and independently.

-Closeup photo of Non-Fiction model flooring in the studio.
-From an angle, a metal chair or table leg can be seen at the top of this image.To reflect core values in an open-concept office, as an example, a creative agency could improve ideation with an artistic aesthetic.
-They can use color and light to stimulate employees, incorporating whimsical, contemporary spaces for independent work, and relaxed meetings.
+To reflect core values in an open-concept office, as an example, a creative agency could improve ideation with an artistic aesthetic.
+They can use color and light to stimulate employees, incorporating whimsical, contemporary spaces for independent work and relaxed meetings.
 A law firm, on the other hand, might decide to support its primary purpose of private meetings with clients.
-Its open-concept office would feature private spaces with frosted glass walls, creating a welcoming feel at the same time maintaining privacy.
+Its open-concept office would feature private spaces with frosted glass walls and demountable walls, creating a welcoming feel at the same time maintaining privacy.

 Distractions are an Open-Concept’s Downfall

 Open concepts increase visibility for coworkers, who can see what others are working on and help when needed.
 That’s a positive.
 Gemma Irving, a researcher at the University of Queensland, conducted a study of open-concept offices to see if they irritated or inspired employees.
 She discovered that “Employees valued getting instant help from their team members in the open-plan.
-Instead of distractions or having privacy issues, team members could access shared whiteboards, flipcharts and drawings, helping coordination and improve team productivity.”
+Instead of distractions or having privacy issues, team members could access shared whiteboards, flipcharts, and drawings, helping coordination and improving team productivity.”

 However, and this is key, those successful open-concept offices included ways for coworkers to guard their individual work time.
 Methods as simple as “do not disturb” signs posted at their desks when needed.
 Other research suggests that when private spaces, rooms, and cubes are readily accessible for private work, employees will be happier with their open-concept environment.

-Booking Conference Rooms Must be Easy
+Booking Conference Rooms Must Be Easy

 Since open-concept offices can get noisy, the ability to book private, closed-door space when needed is critical in enabling your employees to have privacy when needed.
 The key is ensuring you accommodate your teams by having enough rooms.
 For open-concept workspaces, generally, one conference room for every ten employees is ideal.

 An internal scheduling app is perfect for streamlining the booking process.
 This allows employees to see which rooms are available at a given time.
-(You could even consider adding a scheduling tablet outside the room, which can digitally alert employees to availability and allow them to book time on-the-spot.)
+(You could even consider adding a scheduling tablet outside the room, which can digitally alert employees to availability and allow them to book time on the spot.)

 Leave Room for Change and Growth

 An essential aspect of having an open-concept office is being open to suggestions and change.
-A genuine open-door policy and listening to staff feedback is the ideal way to incorporate the qualities of this type of design and the work culture it brings.
+A genuine open-door policy and listening to staff feedback are the ideal way to incorporate the qualities of this type of design and the work culture it brings.

-Studio shot of Classics luxury vinyl tile.
-A colorful Craquelure stool and bench comes into the shot from just ahead.Be sure to leave space for growth!
+Be sure to leave space for growth!
 Otherwise, you’ll grow right out of the very space you invested your time, money, and energy in much sooner than you realize.